han-kwang/covid19/README.txt

 report of errors with a different pandas version; the other packages are less critical (I think).

-Here are the Python files:
+Here are the Python files (list is out of date):

   casus_analysis.py - module for parsing/analyzing NL casus data.
   chen_airborne_exposure_plot.py - analysis of data on droplet range.